heroiclabs/nakama-docs/docs/social-in-app-notifications.md

 In-app notifications make it easy to broadcast a message to one or more users.
 They are great for sending announcements, alerts, or notices of in-game rewards and gifts.

-A notification can be stored until read when the app is next opened or it can be pushed so only an active connected user will see it.
+A notification can be stored until read when the app is next opened or it can be pushed so only a connected user will see it.
 You can also use notifications to trigger custom actions within your game and change client behavior.

 These notifications are viewed within the app which makes them a great companion to push notifications viewed outside the app.